Atithi360/IIITA-Click-n-Connect-2/README.md

 ![Initial Page](/images/initial_page.JPG)
 ![Setting Page](/images/setting_page.JPG)

-# Special Feature
+# Special Feature: Timer! ⏰
 This extension has a break-timer setter.

 After a long duration of studing continuously, a person wants to take a break, but, many times he/she stay into that break for a long time.
 Like if he wants to watch some youtube videos in break then he keeps on watching it.
 This extension has a timer in which you can set time for your break and after that time, the tabs will be shut down automatically.

 ![Break Timer](/images/break_timer.JPG)

-# Feasibility
+# Feasibility: One click away from your resources. 📕 📗 📘 📙
 The chrome extension is easy to access and you are just one click away to connect with whatever interest you.

 ![courses](/images/courses.JPG)